 Over time, the dryer vent that exits the appliance and leads to the outside becomes clogged.
 So the chances of fire increase.
 A few reasons for the closure have been cited.

 - The lint collects frequently in the dryer as a result the clogged dryer vents fill with lint.
 However, the lint traps mostly capture minor lint not at all.
-With the passage of time, this lint increases inside the vent.
+With time, this lint increases inside the vent.

 - Coins or gum wrappers, wrappers that you take in your pockets are also the cause of clogged dryer vents.